allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. Under start date, click add; enter the actual start time of event.

-A. If there is a difference in time, it will appear in a gray box with a ‘\+ or –‘ sign next to the actual time.
+1. If there is a difference in time, it will appear in a gray box with a ‘\+ or –‘ sign next to the actual time.

 6. Under end date, click add; enter the actual end time of the event.

-A. If there is a difference in time, it will appear in a gray box with a ‘\+ or –‘ sign next to the actual time.
+1. If there is a difference in time, it will appear in a gray box with a ‘\+ or –‘ sign next to the actual time.

 7. For a sub event, click the sub task and execute the same steps to enter actual start/end times for the sub event.